aws/amazon-freertos/libraries/c_sdk/standard/mqtt/README.md

 **Note** Refer to the [CODESIZE.md](CODESIZE.md) for more details about the calculation of code sizes for the Compatibility Layer and the [coreMQTT FreeRTOS documentation](https://freertos.org/mqtt/index.html) for coreMQTT library.

-**For applications requiring low memory footprint, we recommend using [coreMQTT library](https://github.com/FreeRTOS/coreMQTT/blob/master/README.md), which doesn't have any dependency other than the standard C library, a customer-implemented network transport interface, and *optionally* a user-implemented platform time function.**
+Note that coreMQTT library requires ~66% less code space as compared to the Compatibility Layer. **Hence, for applications requiring low memory footprint, we recommend using [coreMQTT library](https://github.com/FreeRTOS/coreMQTT/blob/master/README.md), which doesn't have any dependency other than the standard C library, a customer-implemented network transport interface, and *optionally* a user-implemented platform time function.**

 ## Comparison of tasks needed for Compatibility Layer and coreMQTT library